-Or by some massive plague that spreads creating life from rotting meat.
-The droning troops with empty heads all searching for a human treat.
+creating life from rotting meat. all searching for a human treat.

 Some said a dinosaur would rise rampaging in a frenzied rush destroying cities with its size and stomping people into mush.

 Perhaps we'd die when missiles storm and mushroom clouds start to descend leaving only shadowy forms.
 That's how I thought the world would end.